raraz15/neural-music-fp/dataset_creation/README.md

 ## Audio Degradation

 This section contains the information related to the audio degradation datasets.
+For a detailed analysis of NAFP's and our degradations' use this [notebook](./dataset_creation/degradation_analysis_and_split.ipynb).
+It also contains the code to split files into train, validation, and test sets.

+*NOTE:* The notebook still has some cleaning to do.
+Soon we will host the files on zenodo, and share the file names here for increased reproducibility.

 ### Background Noise